 However, if your employer is allowing you to use accrued vacation time and unused sick days before ending your salary, it may be advisable to hold off filing with the court until your paychecks stop.

 There is no cut-and-dried answer to the thorny question of what to do about visitation and having vacation time with the children.

 The first thing we recommend fathers in New Jersey do is attempt to negotiate a temporary new schedule regarding visitation.
 For instance, you could offer to wear a mask when you pick up the children and while they are in your care so you don’t pass along anything you may have picked up even if you have no symptoms.

 If this isn’t possible or does not work out, we can ask for help from the court.

-Keep in mind the first thing a judge will want to determine is what is in the best interests of the children which is mandated in the law.
+Keep in mind the first thing a judge will want to determine is what is in the best interests of the children which are mandated in the law.
 Because of the virulent nature of the coronavirus, this will include inquiring into any possible medical ramifications of the kids being in your care if even for just a weekend.

-By the same token, if a father is the custodial parent he has a right to ask a family court to modify visitation is the mother is at risk of being infected.
+By the same token, if a father is a custodial parent he has a right to ask a family court to modify visitation if the mother is at risk of being infected.
 For example, one father was concerned about letting the mother take the children on her weekend because she works in a job in New York City that had her coming in frequent contact with the public as the pandemic was taking hold.

 What we negotiated with her attorney was that she’d forego weekend visits for 21 days of self-isolation to ensure that she had not become infected.
 Likewise, we reached a similar accommodation on behalf of a father when the custodial mother told her ex he could not have his weekend with the youngsters.